rangerAMG/genfstab/README.md

 # genfstab

-This is a standalone version of the `genfstab` tool found in [Arch Linux](https://www.archlinux.org/)
+This is a standalone version of the `genfstab` tool found in [Arch Linux](https://www.archlinux.org/), made to work well with [voidUSB](https://github.com/rangerAMG/voidUSB)

 Forked from [arch-install-scripts](https://projects.archlinux.org/arch-install-scripts.git/)